 \label{subsec:protein}

 Proteins are one of the major macromolecules within a biological system that contribute to every process in a living system and are considered essential building blocks of life.
-They are constructed from a chain of amino acids, joined by peptide bonds~\citep{Eidhammer2008}.
+They are constructed from chains of amino acids, joined by peptide bonds~\citep{Eidhammer2008}.
 Amino acid sequences are derived from the genes in the cell nucleus through transcription, where DNA is copied to mRNA, followed by translation, where messenger RNA (mRNA) is decoded into proteins (see Figure~\ref{fig:processes}).
 Furthermore, a pre-mRNA may undergo alternative splicing as part of the post-transcription process, and thus can produce multiple protein sequences.
-This makes the study of protein expression more functionally relevant than the mRNA transcription, also known as \emph{gene expression}.
+This makes the study of protein expression more functionally relevant than mRNA transcription, also known as \emph{gene expression}.

 A protein can be digested into smaller units, or peptides, that comprise subsequences of the amino acids in the intact protein.
-Proteins thus are also termed polypeptides, and peptides are produced by enzymatic digestion of a whole protein.
+Proteins thus are also termed polypeptides, while peptides are produced by enzymatic digestion of a whole protein.
 An example of such an enzyme is \emph{trypsin}~\citep{Eidhammer2008}.

 \begin{figure}[hbt]